tytydraco/LADB/README.md

-# LADB
-A local ADB shell for Android!
+# LADB: A local ADB shell for Android!

-## How does it work?
+## Working:
-LADB bundles an ADB server within the app libraries.
+LADB bundles with an ADB server within the app.
 Normally, this server cannot connect to the local device because it requires an active USB connection.
-However, Android's Wireless ADB Debugging feature allows the server and the client to speak to each other locally.
+However, wireless ADB debugging feature of Android-11 allows the LADB to create a local server and pass-on the adb shell commands as if they are comming from a USB connected PC, but in reality without requiring any connection to a computer.

-## Initial Setup:
+## Setup:
 1. "About phone" > Tap "Build number" 7 times.
 2. "System" > "Advanced" > "Developer options" > "Wireless debugging" in the "DEBUGGING" section > on/enable.
 3. "Developer options" > ADB Debugging > on/enable.